 Out of sheer frustration Jim hangs up and tries another consultant.

-Organizations delirious with technology often tend to replace machine to man.
-While this might seem impressive, they fail to realize that a machine can never service a customer with the human touch.
+Organisations delirious with technology often tend to replace machine to man.
+While this might seem impressive, they fail to realise that a machine can never service a customer with the human touch.
 After all, the customer is also a human being.
 Someone, who can think, feel and act.

 Give him the due importance, have a smile and pay attention to his call.
 Sound efficient and interested.
 Be polite and help him with his needs.
 Remember it is all about WHAT you say and HOW you say it.
 After all his satisfaction is our business.Back